-Series dates: 1927-1935
+Series dates: 1925-1944

 Size: 5” x 7.5”

-The Astor Library, like the English Masterpieces series, is a recycled series: a publisher (in this case, Dodd Mead) marketing a series (the Astor Library) consisting of books from a defunct series (Dial Standard Library) printed and (in some cases) bound by another publisher (Dial Press).
-Dodd Mead simply added new jackets to the Dial Press books and a new series was born.
+The Astor Library, like the English Masterpieces series, is a recycled series: a publisher (in this case, Dodd Mead) marketing a series (the Astor Library) consisting of books from a defunct series (Dial Standard Library).
+The Dial Standard Library, printed along with its sister series called Harrap’s Standard Fiction Library in the UK, was never issued in the US, but instead transferred from the Dial Press to another US publisher (Dodd Mead).
+Dodd Mead simply added new jackets to the Dial Press books, printed by Harrap in England, and a new series was born.

 Further complicating the issue is the fact that Lincoln Macveagh was an early innovator in having other publishers stock and sell his books: “…in later years, MacVeagh made an agreement with Dodd, Mead to carry his books in stock and handle sales and billing.”
 (History of Book Publishing in the US, vol. 3).
 It’s possible that the Astor Library was an example of this.
 However, The Booklist in 1927 indicates in its list of reprints “Astor Library (Formerly Dial Standard Library)” and in 1931 “Dial Standard Library (see Astor Library).”
 Another source (What books shall I read? by Simnet & Drury, 1933) also indicates “Astor Library (formerly Dial Standard Library)” and the Replacement List of Fiction (1933) includes Astor Library as a Dodd, Mead series.
 If Dial did issue the Dial Standard Library, it was only for a short time.
 No advertisements (by Dial or Dodd Mead) in contemporary sources have been found.